Jesus Condemns Religious Leaders

 Spiritual Gifts

-As Christians, each of us has talents and spiritual gifts from God.
-Even though God granted them He allows us to choose whether or not and how to use these gifts.
+God gives each of us talents and spiritual gifts.
+And, He allows us to choose whether to use them and how to use them.

 Love in Christ